 Healthy rangelands are vital to the livelihood of the Maasai people, whose cultural and economic wellbeing resides in the health of their livestock herds.
-Our education and management programs help the people of the Maasai Steppe address threats such as increased grazing pressure from immigrant herders and livestock (coming from as far as southern Kenya), water scarcity, local population growth, unregulated land conversion, poor farming practices, and deforestation:
+Our education and management programs help the people of Northern Tanzania address threats such as increased grazing pressure from immigrant herders and livestock (coming from as far as southern Kenya), water scarcity, local population growth, unregulated land conversion, poor farming practices, and deforestation:

 - Rangeland Management Seminars.
 Taught by trained community members, our seminars teach local leaders from government, education, religious and women’s groups about the science and best practices of managing livestock and rangelands.

-The future of the Maasai Steppe and its ecological integrity is in the hands of the people who live and thrive on its lands.
+The future of Northern Tanzania’s rangelands and its ecological integrity is in the hands of the people who live there.
 As demand for land increases, communities must be prepared to navigate this new challenge by understanding how to integrate multiple land uses, while maintaining healthy ecosystems.

 Traditional livestock management systems take this sophisticated balance into account.
 They are intrinsically compatible with wildlife initiatives.
-Our support of these traditional methods is the first step in developing long-term strategies for natural resource conservation in the Maasai Steppe that are environmentally and culturally appropriate.
+Our support of these traditional methods is the first step in developing long-term strategies for natural resource conservation in Northern Tanzania that are environmentally and culturally appropriate.

-Therefore, our role is not to direct conservation but rather to support villages in their conservation efforts.
-For example, our staff works with dedicated natural resource committees in rural villages to develop effective environmental policies and bylaws, for example to demarcate vital grazing areas and protect water catchments.
+Therefore, our role is not to direct conservation but rather to support communities in their conservation efforts.
+For example, our staff works with dedicated natural resource committees in rural towns to develop effective environmental policies and bylaws, for example to demarcate vital grazing areas and protect water catchments.

 One of the ways we are doing this is through participatory land use mapping.
 We incorporate Google Earth images to help community members visualize and identify wildlife movements that overlap with their farmland.
 Recognizing areas that are inherently set up for conflict is the first step in developing improved land use management plans for the mutual benefit of people and wildlife.